Ballyclare: Literature

 Archibald McIlroy's novel When Lint Was in the Bell is a light-hearted, lightly fictionalised chronicle of life in 19th-century Ballyclare.
 A Ballyclare native, born c.
 1860, Mr. McIlroy was lost in the sinking of the RMS Lusitania in 1915.

 Music

-Two musical ensembles have represented the town on the regional, national and international stage: the Ballyclare Male Choir since 1933, and the Ballyclare Victoria Flute Band since 1919.
-The Major Sinclair Memorial Pipe Band is based in the town and is regular in parades and RSPBA competitions.
+There are two musical ensembles in the town: the Ballyclare Male Choir (founded in 1933) and the Ballyclare Victoria Flute Band (founded 1919).
+The Major Sinclair Memorial Pipe Band is also based in the town and has participated in Royal Scottish Pipe Band Association (RSPBA) competitions.
+The Clare Chorale is a mixed voice community choir based in Ballyclare.